top of page

 Elected Positions

-• The Senior Patrol Leader (SPL) is elected by majority vote by the whole troop.
+• Senior Patrol Leader (SPL)

-• The Assistant Senior Patrol Leader (ASPL) is assigned to the runner-up from the SPL vote.
+• Assistant Senior Patrol Leader (ASPL)

 • Scribe